 3. Faith Based Investing is Expensive & Investment Performance Suffers

-A 2020 study shows that Faith Based Investments did not underperform other investment alternatives.
-Even though expenses may be higher, that has not negatively impacted investment performance.
+According to a 2020 CIF study, Faith Based Investments did not underperform other investment alternatives.
+Even though expenses may be higher, that has not always negatively impacted investment performance.

-Con: It is possible to construct a portfolio from only Faith Based Investing options, but from a practical perspective, it leads to two problems.
+Con: It is possible to construct a portfolio from only Faith Based Investments, but from a practical perspective, it leads to two problems.
 First, there are some parts of the market where Faith Based Investments underperform consistently (partly due to high costs).
-Second, the investment platform that you use oftentimes has a limited number of available Faith Based Investments.
+Second, the investment platform you use oftentimes has a limited number of available Faith Based Investments, making it difficult to create a portfolio.

 Being a good steward means we need to be getting a good return on the funds God has entrusted to us.
 In the real world, your performance may suffer by pursuing this investment strategy.
 Is that a wise stewardship decision?